-Best Carne Asada Tacos in San Diego?
+Best Carne Asada Tacos?

 Don't be confused by the name - Alfonso's is in Solana Beach right on historic Highway 101.
 Ultra casual yet urban trendy, Alfonso's is a San Diego favorite since 1971 with one of the best (the best?) carne adada tacos in town - marinated steak topped with guacamole and seriously delicious salsa, no bottled factory made salsa here.
 Happy Hour on weekdays, music on weekends, whether you're a local or a visitor make sure you stop in for a taste of authentic Mexican food in a family friendly beachy environment.

 Next to the Belly Up Tavern

 If you like live music then you need to check out the Belly Up Tavern, a local bar that attracts everyone from 80’s acts to Jimmy Buffet.
 And if you go then you must make reservations at Blue Note Cafe because those having dinner there get into the side door of the open seating venue.
 Even if you are not here for a show Blue Note has great food, a perfect lunch stop if you’re shopping on Cedros or a for a casual dinner.
 Excellent burgers and tacos and killer fried calamari, possibly the best in town.